jordillonch/DeployBundle/README.md

 When you want to deploy new code you have to do a "*download*" operation.
 That operation clones code from your git repository to a new directory (e.g. 20130704_180131_a618a56b08549794ec4c9d5db29058a01a58977f) then do adaptations to the code.
 Adaptations are the step where configurations are added, app cache is warned up, dependencies are downloaded and installed, symlinks are created to shared directories…

-Shared directories are directories where are data that you want to keep between deploys. (e.g. logs, reports, generated images...)
+Shared directories are directories where there are data that you want to keep between deploys. (e.g. logs, reports, generated images...)

 After that, code is copied to configured servers.
 Ssh authorized keys are used to allow copy and execute commands to remote servers.